rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 ## Chart construction

+Earley parser is a chart parser.
+That is, it relies on a table of solutions to smaller problems.
+This table is called a chart (hence the name of such parsers -- chart parsers).

-First, we seed the chart with columns representing the tokens or characters.
+Here, we begin the chart construction by seeding the chart with columns representing the tokens or characters.
 Consider our example grammar again.
 The starting point is,
 ```
    <start>: | <A> <B>